 What is ADHD?

-ADHD, Attention Deficient Hyperactivity Disorder affects as many as 16 million children and adults in the United States alone.
-This condition manifests by difficulty focusing or concentrating on a specific subject, difficulty controlling behaviors (impulsivity) and being overactive.
+Attention Deficient Hyperactivity Disorder or ADHD affects as many as 16 million children and adults in the United States alone.
+This condition manifests by difficulty in focusing or concentrating on a specific subject, difficulty controlling behaviors (impulsivity), and being overactive.
 A critical requirement for diagnosis is that the symptoms occur outside of accepted parameters for the individual’s age and development.

-Historically people with ADHA were labeled as a troublemakers’ or as developmentally delayed and isolated from peers to avoid disruption.
+Historically, people with ADHA were labeled as a troublemakers or developmentally delayed.
+They are isolated from peers to avoid disruption.
 Many adults afflicted ended up incarcerated due to their poor self-control.
 They experienced difficulty and failure in both professional and personal relationships.

 There have been many suggested etiologies for ADHD including lead exposure, diet, organophosphate insecticide exposure, childhood traumatic brain injury, and family dysfunction.
 Twin studies demonstrate that there is a strong heredity component.
 A 75% twin concordance is strong evidence of a genetic link.
 It may be that the genetic profile combined with an environmental trigger may result in the expression of the condition.
 This could explain why in two individuals exposed to the same environmental risk, only one develops the syndrome.